mousepawmedia/devdocs/network/source/serverconfig/linode.rst

 We'll set up a new VirtualHost, so we can get started.
 You'll repeat this process for every unique domain.

-..
-NOTE:: Since we're transferring a live site from another shared hosting
+..  note:: Since we're transferring a live site from another shared hosting
     service, we need to start with a domain that isn't actively used for much.
 We'll transfer each as we get things set up.